practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 I started with a "proper" installation with GHCup: https://www.haskell.org/ghcup/

-This is very helpful with the (global) management of Haskell libraries (with the _cabal_ project builder and library manager); some of them I'm using in the microbenchmark program.
+This is very helpful with the (global) management of Haskell libraries (with the _cabal_ project builder and library manager); I use some libraries in my microbenchmark program.

 At first, I installed some potentially missing pre-requisites: